User Guide¶

 initial_lower_boundary: lower boundary only for initialization (array_like).

-if not given, both initial_upper_boundary and initial_lower_boundary are set to upper_boundary and lower_boundary, respectively.
-When initial_upper_boundary and initial_lower_boundary are explicitly given, the initialization of population/individual will be sampled from [initial_lower_boundary, initial_upper_boundary] rather than [lower_boundary, upper_boundary].
+If not explicitly given, initial_upper_boundary and initial_lower_boundary are set to upper_boundary and lower_boundary, respectively.
+When initial_upper_boundary and initial_lower_boundary are explicitly given, the initialization of population/individuals will be sampled from [initial_lower_boundary, initial_upper_boundary] rather than [lower_boundary, upper_boundary].

-This library provides a unified API for hyper-parameter settings of all black-box optimizers.
-The following algorithm options (all stored into a dict) are common for all optimizers:
+This library provides a unified API for hyper-parameter settings of all BBO.
+The following algorithm options (all stored into the dict format) are very common for all BBO:

-seed_rng: seed for random number generation needed to be explicitly set (int).
+seed_rng: seed for random number generation (TNG) needed to be explicitly set (int).

 Note that for any optimizer, its specific options/settings (see its API documentation for details) can be naturally added into the dict data structure.
 Take the well-known Cross-Entropy Method (CEM) as an illustrative example.
 The settings of mean and std of its Gaussian sampling distribution usually have a significant impact on the convergence rate (see its API for more details about its hyper-parameters):

-After the ending of optimization stage, all optimizers return at least the following common results (collected into a dict) in a unified way:
+After the ending of optimization stage, all black-box optimizers return at least the following common results (collected into a dict data structure) in a unified way:

 best_so_far_x: the best-so-far solution found during optimization,